Top Patio Paver Pattern Trends for 2023 | Unilock

 16. Soldier Course Pattern

-Soldier course, similar in appearance to the stacked bond, is a patio paver pattern that is often used for creating borders around a patio, pathway or driveway.
+Soldier course is a patio paver pattern that is often used for creating borders around a patio, pathway or driveway.
 The pattern gets its name from the way the pavers are arranged, which resembles soldiers standing at attention.
 In this pattern, the pavers are laid in a straight line along the edge of the patio, with the long side of each paver parallel to the edge.
 The pavers can be of the same size and color, or different sizes and colors can be used to create a more decorative effect.

 Soldier Course Pattern